dmhps/personal/ReadMe.md

 <br/>

-**Affiliation**
+**Affiliation** <br>
-AIBILI - Association for Inovation and Biomedical Research in Light and Image CIDMA - Center for Research and Development in Mathematics and Applications - University of Aveiro, Portugal
+AIBILI - Association for Inovation and Biomedical Research in Light and Image, Coimbra, Portugal <br>
+CIDMA - Center for Research and Development in Mathematics and Applications - University of Aveiro, Portugal <br>

 <br/>